How do clinical trials work? continued...

 - Although the purpose of trials is to find new and better treatments, the new treatment may not work as well as standard treatments.

 - You may have unpleasant, serious, or even life-threatening side effects from the treatment.

 - The treatment may not work for you.

 - The trial may require more of your time than standard treatment.
 You may have to:

 - Make more trips to the study site.

 - Take more medicine more often or at very specific times.

 - Keep a written diary of your experience.

 How is your safety protected?

-risks are as low as possible and are worth any potential benefits.
+Every clinical trial in the United States must be approved and monitored by an institutional review board (IRB) to make sure that the risks are as low as possible and are worth any potential benefits.